shebuxin/andes/bshe/stability_VIS/ams_for_vis/Dubug_Note.md

 * be able to freely add new decision variables, new constraints, and modify the existing constraints
 * be able to define modify objective function, or defined customized function based on existing obj
 * be able to include new parameters and easily call them

+# NN optimization debug note

+hup and hdown will imapct the optimization results

+hup = 1000 (hdown = -1000) will result in infeasibility

+Too large inertia cost coefficient will also results in infeasibility